XL Special MycoBox Grow Kit

 What’s included

-- 1200ml MycoBox of Organic Rye Grain Substrate with added Coir, Gypsum and Coffee
+- 1200ml MycoBox of Organic Rye Grain Substrate with added Coir, Gypsum and Coffee.

-- HEPA-Filtered and injection port lid system for ultimate contamination resistance
+- HEPA-Filtered and injection port lid system for ultimate contamination resistance.

-- Online Guide
+- Online Instructions.

 Not included

-- Gourmet Spore or Culture Syringe
+- Gourmet Spore or Culture Syringe – You will need 3-6ml of solution for the MycoBox.

 Storage